18F/18f.gsa.gov/_posts/2020-03-03-readmes-for-you-and-me.md

 ## Technical preferences

-_Share your favorite technical tools, frameworks, choices and approaches in this section._
+_Share your favorite technical tools, frameworks, choices and approaches in this section, if applicable._

 ## Feedback preferences